Asian water monitor: Predation

-Adult water monitors have few natural predators, and are only known to be preyed on by saltwater crocodiles (Crocodylus porosus).
+Adult water monitors have very few predators; with the exception of human hunters, only saltwater crocodiles (Crocodylus porosus) are known to target them.

+Interaction with humans

+In 1999, a seven-year-old boy in Pahang, Malaysia, was bitten in the leg while bathing, requiring 18 stitches.

+The monitor was traditionally viewed negatively in Thailand with the lizard's name functioning as a swearword; public perception has become more positive in the 2020s.

 Threats

 Monitor lizards are traded globally and are the most common type of lizard to be exported from Southeast Asia, with 8.1 million exported between 1998 and 2007 for the international leather market.
-The Asian water monitor is one of the most exploited varanids; its skin is used for fashion accessories such as shoes, belts and handbags which are shipped globally, with as many as 1.5 million skins traded annually.
+Today the majority of the harvesting of feral water monitors occurs in Southeast Asia, in Indonesia, and in peninsular Malaysia.
+Efforts to breed or farm Water monitors in captivity on a commercial scale have not been widely successful.
+The Asian water monitor is one of the most exploited varanids; its skin is used for fashion accessories such as shoes, belts and handbags which are shipped globally, with as many as 1.5 million skins traded annually and between 50,000 and 120,000 skins harvested from the wild in peninsular Malaysia.
 Other uses include a perceived remedy for skin ailments and eczema, novelty food in Indonesia, and a perceived aphrodisiac, and as pets.
 In India, several tribal communities hunt these monitor lizards for their meat, fat and skin and the eggs are also harvested.
 They are often considered as pests and their populations are also threatened by habitat loss and habitat fragmentation.